How does TPS Define "Progressive Education"?

 Data show that few students begin in preschool or kindergarten and graduate as high school seniors from the same school.
-We believe that ten years is a long time to be in one school, and children are ready for a new venue, new friends, and new challenges.
+We believe that ten years is a long enough time to be in one school, and children are ready for a new venue, new friends, and new challenges.

 TPS graduates are confident and self assured, and they are well prepared to excel in a variety of academic environments.
 They have gone on to attend many of the region's finest public, parochial, and private schools.
 The Philadelphia School has a strong reputation among these schools as an excellent source of talented, well-adjusted ninth graders.

 What is the philadelphia school's commitment to diversity?